-Exercise ball workouts offer a gentle way to improve your strength, balance, and stamina.
-Very effective for toning muscles, the act of preventing the ball from rolling away during a workout engages muscles we don’t commonly use.
+Exercise ball workouts offer a gentle and effective way to improve your strength, balance, and stamina.
+The act of preventing the ball from rolling away during a workout engages muscles we don’t commonly use.

-In this article, we will look at how to choose the right exercise ball, how to inflate it to the correct size and 5 of the best exercise ball workouts you can do.
+In this article, we will look at how to choose the right exercise ball and how to inflate it to the correct size.
+And, I will give you 5 of the best fitness ball exercises you can do.

 How to Choose an Exercise Ball

-Before you can start doing exercise ball workouts you will, of course, need to buy an exercise ball, and it’s important to choose the right size.
-One way of doing this is to go to a sporting goods store, and try some balls for size.
+Before you can start doing fitness ball workouts you will, of course, need to buy an exercise ball, and it’s important to choose the right size.
+One way of doing this is to go to a sporting goods store and try some balls for size.
 Sit on a ball, and if your hips and knees make a right angle with the floor, look no further.

 It may not always be possible to test the ball in this manner.
 Maybe there are no sports stores near you or you are too busy to get to one.
 This is not a problem.
 Exercises balls come in a range of sizes to suit everyone from the shortest to the tallest person.

 Determining the right sized ball is simple.
 Read the print on the packaging or search online for this information, then select a ball that is recommended for your height.
 I bought my exercise ball this way, and the sizing is spot on.